SEO (Search Engine Optimization) has two purposes:

 - What challenges does your target group face?

-- What words does the target group use to search for products or services?
+- What words does your target group use to search for products or services?

 - Is seasonality an issue?